 typically you will need general liability insurance and workers compensation insurance.

 You can call a commercial insurance agent and they can set you up with that.

 For the license, this will depend on your city or County, or state, but sometimes it’s as simple as applying with your building Department so they can issue you a license or certificate.

 If you are going after a specialty or something like a general contractor, you may need to pass a test before submitting an application.

 Following up is by far the most important part of the entire estimating and bid process.

-Many contractors don’t do this because it is very time consuming, but I think it’s more time consuming too submit 10 bids and win one versus submitting four bids to win one.
+Many contractors don’t do this because it is very time-consuming, but I think it’s more time-consuming to submit 10 bids and win one versus submitting four bids to win one.
 And once you build that relationship with the client, they will come back to you over and over and over.

 Starting a construction company can be a very challenging task, but these five strategies are going to give you the best chances of having a successful business.